Understanding Legal Options for Veterans

 Due to a growing amount of asbestos lawsuits, many asbestos companies have gone bankrupt.
 However, many were forced to set up asbestos trust funds with adequate funds to pay out current and future claims, allowing veterans to collect compensation years after the asbestos company was in operation.

 Members of the U.S. Military that have been diagnosed with an asbestos-related illness may be able to file a VA claim.
-Most claims have been filed by members of the U.S. Navy as a result of high risk of asbestos exposure, but have also been seen among members of the Air Force, Army, Marines and Coast Guard.
+Most claims have been filed by members of the U.S. Navy as a result of the high risk of asbestos exposure, but have also been seen among members of the Air Force, Army, Marines and Coast Guard.
 A VA claim allows individuals to file for veterans’ benefits through the United States Department of Veterans Affairs (VA).
 Claim types for veterans include:

 - Pre-discharge claims